YottaDB/YDBDoc/ProgGuide/functions.rst

      For run-time errors, YottaDB does not provide a "PLACE" within a line (unlike it does for compilation errors), but it reports a label, offset, and routine.

 * When $STACK has only one argument, values corresponding to available stack levels specify a return value that indicates how the level was created, as follows:
   * If intexpr is zero (0), the function returns information on how YottaDB was invoked.
   * If intexpr is minus one (-1), the function returns the highest level for which $STACK can return information.
 Note that, if $ECODE="", $STACK(-1) returns the same value as the $STACK ISV.
   * If intexpr is greater than zero (0) and less than or equal to $STACK(-1), indicates how this level of process stack was created ("DO", "TRIGGER" - for a stack level invoked by a trigger, "XECUTE", or "$$" - for an extrinsic function).
 * $STACK(lvl) reports "ZINTR" for a stack level invoked by MUPIP INTRPT.
 * If intexpr is greater than $STACK (-1), the function returns an empty string.
 * During error handling, $STACK() return a snapshot of the state of the stack at the time of error.
 Even if subsequent actions add stack levels, $STACK() continues to report the same snapshot for the levels as of the time of the error. $STACK() reports the latest stack information only after the code clears $ECODE.
 * $STACK() assists in debugging programs.

 .. note::
    $STACK() returns similar information to ZSHOW "S" when ""=$ECODE, but when $ECODE contains error information, $STACK() returns information as of the time of a prior error, generally the first entry in $ECODE.
-For $STACK() to return current information, be sure that error handing code does a SET $ECODE="" before restoring the normal flow of control.
+For $STACK() to return current information, be sure that error handling code does a SET $ECODE="" before restoring the normal flow of control.

 +++++++++++++++++++++++++
 Examples of $STACK()